-The challenge became finding a way to make pensions approachable and easily understandable, and that’s where Personalized Videocame in.
+The challenge became finding a way to make pensions approachable and easily understandable, and that’s where Personalised Videocame in.

 80% of viewers watched their video to the end, meaning they were engaged with the video and were absorbing the important information it had to share.
 It resulted in confident, empowered and educated pension plan holders.

-Once Mercer found the gap in businesses’ financial communication, they were able to offer an outstanding personalized solution.
-Now, going forward, new employees who opt-in to a pension plan can receive this Personalized Video and build confidence right out of the gate.
-What’s more, Personalized Video generation can occur in real-time as new data is acquired so existing employees can receive an updated version of their video as they make changes to their plan.
+Once Mercer found the gap in businesses’ financial communication, they were able to offer an outstanding personalised solution.
+Now, going forward, new employees who opt-in to a pension plan can receive this Personalised Video and build confidence right out of the gate.
+What’s more, Personalised Video generation can occur in real-time as new data is acquired so existing employees can receive an updated version of their video as they make changes to their plan.

-Whether you’re looking to clearly explain complicated services like Mercer did, onboard new customers or offer a visually-driven, personalized answers to FAQs, video personalization can play a key role in ensuring your customers are following you every step of the way.
+Whether you’re looking to clearly explain complicated services like Mercer did, onboard new customers or offer a visually-driven, personalised answers to FAQs, video personalisation can play a key role in ensuring your customers are following you every step of the way.
 Remove communication barriers and promote customer experiences built on empowerment, clarity and an understanding of and anticipation for key needs.